dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/metrics.md

 - subtractions
 - any arbitrary calculation

-As long as the two+ base metrics (the metrics that comprise the `derived` metric) share the specified `time_grains` and `dimensions`, those attributes can be used in any downstream metrics macro.
+As long as the two (or more) base metrics (metrics that comprise the `derived` metric) share the specified `time_grains` and `dimensions`, those attributes can be used in any downstream metrics macro.

 An example definition of an `derived` metric is:
 </VersionBlock>